 An Outstanding Visual Experience, Too!!

-Meals take place at the Varn Dining Hall whose glass-fronted wall allows for an unobstructed view of a beautiful White Lake; featuring abundant Spanish moss and frequent sightings of egrets, herons, and other assorted waterfowl.
+Meals take place at the Varn Dining Hall whose glass-fronted wall allows for an unobstructed view of a beautiful White Lake; featuring abundant Spanish moss and frequent sightings of egrets, herons, and other tropical waterfowl.

-Suwannee Banjo Camp Director
+Suwannee Banjo Camp Directors

 About Our Program

 Suwannee Banjo Camp is devoted to offering serious instruction in old-time and bluegrass music, all taught by outstanding musicians who are also gifted and empathetic teachers.
 Over the years we have come up with a cadre of instructors who fit the bill, and who go way out of their way to make sure students have every opportunity to learn in a warm, non-judgmental environment.